July 08, 2022 by Sonja Edridge

 Dating back to the 1930s, this scotch-based cocktail definitely deserves a comeback.
 The Blood and Sand cocktail is a delightfully sweet and refreshing whisky drink with hints of spice that’s said to turn even whisky haters into fans.
 The orange juice tames the whisky into a smooth drinking cocktail, making for a stylish aperitif.

-The Sex on the Beach cocktail may sound a little naughty, but this classic cocktail is all about the tropical beachy feels.
+The Sex on the Beach cocktail may sound a little naughty, but this classic cocktail is all about tropical beach feels.
 It’s a combination of vodka and peach schnapps topped up with freshly squeezed orange juice and cranberry juice.
-Of course, this raunchy cocktail is a popular request for any hen party.
+Of course, this raunchy cocktail is a popular request for any bacherlotte party.

 If you love easy vodka cocktails, you are going to adore the Madras.
-Start by filling a shaker with ice, then add 45ml SKYY Vodka, 90ml cranberry juice, and 30ml orange juice.
+Start by filling a shaker with ice, then add 1.5 oz SKYY Vodka, 3 oz cranberry juice, and 1 oz orange juice.
 Shake the mixture vigorously for about 15 seconds to ensure that all the ingredients are well combined and chilled.
 Finally, strain the cocktail into a glass filled with ice and garnish with a slice of orange or lime.

 The Fuzzy Navel is a popular cocktail that is known for its delicious blend of peach schnapps and orange juice.
-Fill a cocktail shaker with ice, then add 30ml peach schnapps and 90ml orange juice.
+Fill a cocktail shaker with ice, then add 1 oz peach schnapps and 3 oz orange juice.
 Shake well, and strain the cocktail into a serving glass filled with fresh ice and garnish with a slice of peach or orange.
-Enjoy the sweet and tangy flavours of the Fuzzy Navel!
+Enjoy the sweet and tangy flavors of the Fuzzy Navel!

 This easy Amaretto Stone Sour recipe is a citrusy and refreshing riff on the original – perfect for brunch or lingering lunches!
-It combines 45ml Amaretto, 45ml orange juice, and 45ml sweet-and-sour mix.
+It combines 1.5 oz Amaretto, 1.5 oz orange juice, and 1.5 oz sweet-and-sour mix.
 As you can tell, there is no egg white involved, which makes it a less tricky drink if you’re just starting out.

 16. Golden Dream

-The Golden Dream cocktail is a symphony of creamy orange and vanilla flavours that will spark childhood memories of enjoying popsicles in the summertime.
+The Golden Dream cocktail is a symphony of creamy orange and vanilla flavors that will spark childhood memories of enjoying popsicles by the pool in the summertime.
 With just a handful of ingredients and a taste so sweet, this dreamy orange juice cocktail definitely needs a place on your best after-dinner cocktails list.

 17. Alabama Slammer

 Initially inspired by a shooter, the tangy Alabama Slammer is a popular drink that’s as easy to pour as it is to enjoy.
-To make this cocktail, you will need 30ml each of Wild Turkey Bourbon, sloe gin, and Amaretto liqueur.
-Next, add 60ml of freshly squeezed orange juice to the mix.
+To make this cocktail, you will need 1 oz each of Wild Turkey Bourbon, sloe gin, and Amaretto liqueur.
+Next, add two ounces of freshly squeezed orange juice to the mix.
 Fill a shaker with ice, and all the ingredients, strain into a cocktail glass, and serve.

 18. Harvey Wallbanger